felixglush/deep-learning-monorepo/project-dog-classification/README.md

-[//]: # (Image References)

-[image1]: ./images/sample_dog_output.png "Sample Output"
-[image2]: ./images/vgg16_model.png "VGG-16 Model Layers"
-[image3]: ./images/vgg16_model_draw.png "VGG16 Model Figure"

-## Project Overview

-In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
-Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
-If supplied an image of a human, the code will identify the resembling dog breed.

-![Sample Output][image1]

-Along with exploring state-of-the-art CNN models for classification and localization, you will make important design decisions about the user experience for your app.
-Our goal is that by completing this lab, you understand the challenges involved in piecing together a series of models designed to perform various tasks in a data processing pipeline.
-Each model has its strengths and weaknesses, and engineering a real-world application often involves solving many problems without a perfect answer.
-Your imperfect solution will nonetheless create a fun user experience!

 ## Results
 I trained a CNN from randomly initialized weights.
 Training this model from scratch was a highly iterative process.
 I started with just 5 convolution layers, 5 max pooling layers, and 3 dense layers with dropout at 0.25.
 It learned extremely slowly with loss decreasing by the thousandths and tens of thousandths, no matter what learning rate I chose or how many convolution layers I added.
 This led me to do some reading and I found the paper [Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift](https://arxiv.org/pdf/1502.03167.pdf) by Sergey Ioffe and Christian Szegedy.
 They found that by normalizing the output of convolutional layers they were able to stabilize gradient flow through the network thereby accelerating a networks's learning.